mori-b/aioconnectors/README.md

     python3 -m aioconnectors cli

 to run several interesting commands like :
--start/stop/restart your connectors
+-start/stop/restart your connectors.
--show currently connected peers
+-show currently connected peers.
 -delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one.
 In order to delete a certificate of a currently connected client, first delete the certificate on server side, and then delete it on client side : the client will then reconnect automatically and obtain a new certificate.
--peek\_queues to show the internal queues sizes
+-peek\_queues to show the internal queues sizes.
--ignore\_peer\_traffic to drop incoming and outgoing traffic in order to let the queues evacuate their accumulated messages
+-ignore\_peer\_traffic can be a boolean, or a peer name.
+When enabled, the connector drops all new messages received from peers, or from the specified peer.
+It also drops new messages to be sent to all peers, or to the specified peer.
+This mode can be useful to let the queues evacuate their accumulated messages.
--show\_log\_level to show the current log level
+-show\_log\_level to show the current log level.
--set\_log\_level to set the log level on the fly
+-set\_log\_level to set the log level on the fly.

 ### 7.Testing command line tools